Advanced search

 Patients should be treated symptomatically as required.

-Within one hour of ingestion of a potentially toxic amount, activated charcoal should be considered
+Within one hour of ingestion of a potentially toxic amount, activated charcoal should be considered.
+Alternatively in adults gastric lavage should be considered within one hour of ingestion of a potentially life-threatening overdose.

 Good urine output should be ensured.